xMinCHsia/Marlin/ARCHITECTURE.md

    detects this from a sliding acceptance window and backs the draft off.
 2. **Cache pressure** - each draft proposal occupies KV-cache slots that the target engine would otherwise use for real work.
-When the target
+When the target engine runs out of cache, it recomputes (or worse, degrades).
+Marlin prices every proposal's footprint and admits drafts only under the headroom budget.